Apocalypse (character): Early history

 As the millennia pass, Apocalypse travels around planet Earth, convincing civilizations that he is a deity (inspiring different myths as a result) and manipulating them into fighting wars.
 He justifies that this encourages "growth, judgment, and destruction".
-Apocalypse's progeny become the Clan Akkaba.
+Apocalypse's progeny become Clan Akkaba.
 Apocalypse encounters the near-immortal human offshoot race known as Eternals, primarily the members Ikaris and Sersi, who refer to him as their "Ancient Nemesis".
-At different points, Apocalypse uses his Celestial technology to enter periods of suspended animation, leaving Clan Akkaba and Ozymandias to act in his stead.
+At different points, Apocalypse uses his Celestial technology to enter periods of suspended animation, leaving Akkaba and Ozymandias to act in his stead.

-In 1013 AD, Apocalypse seeks to destroy the Asgardian Thor, who he knows will cause him trouble in the future, according to information obtained from Rama-Tut, yet the plans are foiled by Odin.
+In AD 1013, Apocalypse seeks to destroy the Asgardian Thor, who he knows will cause him trouble in the future, according to information obtained from Rama-Tut, yet the plans are foiled by Odin.
 In the 12th century, Apocalypse encounters the Eternal Sersi again while awakening latent mutant powers in a crusader named Bennet du Paris, also known as Exodus.
 In 1459, Apocalypse defeats Vlad Tepes (Vlad the Impaler) in Romania, who later becomes the vampire more popularly known as Count Dracula.

 In 1859, Apocalypse encounters British scientist Nathaniel Essex and learns more about the nature of mutants.
 Apocalypse uses his Celestial technology to transform Essex into the superhuman being Mister Sinister.
 He then coerces Sinister and the Hellfire Club into aiding his plans for global conquest, but Sinister concludes that these plans are madness and betrays Apocalypse, forcing him back into hibernation.

 In 1897, Count Dracula attacks the Clan Akkaba in revenge for his defeat at Apocalypse's hands, forcing the Clan to revive their master from suspended animation.
 Apocalypse defeats the vampire again, this time with help from Abraham Van Helsing.
 Eventually, Apocalypse enters hibernation again, expecting to remain so for possibly two centuries, by which point mutants should be more common on Earth.